“How many meals a day should I eat to lose weight?”

 Whether you know it or not, such episodes of food abstinence all constitute intermittent fasting.
 When done strategically, occasional intermittent fasting is actually quite a healthy practice, especially when you’re trying to manage your weight.

 The true practice of intermittent fasting involves either an elimination or limitation of food and beverage intake during certain times of the day or certain days of the week.

 The science behind intermittent fasting is quite simple: In the fasted state your body constantly breaks down stored fat and converts it into energy.
 This is an ideal situation for weight loss and long-term weight management, as the body’s overall fat-burning capabilities are greatly maximized.

 There are many types of intermittent fasting regimens that you can adopt, depending on your schedule and lifestyle.
 Some of the more popular include one-day fasting, two-day fasting, and alternate day fasting (also known as every other day fasting).

 The most distinct type of intermittent fasting is diurnal fasting, which involves a complete abstinence from foods and beverages during daylight hours.
 What makes diurnal fasting truly stand out is the fact that you really never miss a day of eating – It’s all about food timing.

-Diurnal fasting is the intermittent fasting regimen that I’ve been following for two years now and I’ve been able to successfully manage my weight more effortlessly than ever before.
+Diurnal fasting is the intermittent fasting regimen I’ve been following for over five years now and I’ve been able to successfully manage my weight more effortlessly than ever before.